Wallis-Inc/swissgrid-platform-engineer/1-community-health-files.md

 This can be used as a place to mention specific security considerations, or a possible reporting path different from the default one.

+### README.md

+A classic read me describing the project and documenting it.

+### SUPPORT.md

+A file listing the people responsible for the project, and generally where help can be found if needed.

-## Pull request template / issue templates
+### Pull request template / issue templates

 Templates can be given for PRs and issues, pushing users to give information in a certain way.